Stripping Your Diapers

 - When you sprinkle water on top of your diaper, does it bead up instead of soaking into the diaper?

-- Does your baby get a rash every time you put a cloth diaper on, but the rash immediately disapears if she wears a disposable diaper?
+- Does your baby get a rash when you put a diaper on, but the rash immediately disappears if she wears a disposable diaper?

 - Do your diapers still stink or smell of urine AFTER they’ve been washed

-- During diaper changes, do your diapers have a really strong ammonia smell that could burn your nose or make your eyes water?
+- Do your diapers have a really strong ammonia smell that could burn your nose or make your eyes water?

 What causes them to stink?

 How do I strip my cloth diapers?There are several ways you can strip your diapers and I've tried just about all of them with mixed results.
 You can use baking soda, hydrogen peroxide, grapefruit seed extract, tea tree oil, etc. The steps below, however, have always worked for me though and that's why I recommend them.
 This is my tried and true method for easily stripping diapers.